What's the Difference Between a Subpoena and a Summons in California?

 Who Issues Each Document?

 A summons is issued by the court upon the filing of a complaint — the clerk of court signs and seals the summons.
-A subpoena, by contrast, can be issued by an attorney of record in the case without court approval under California law (CCP 1985).
-Attorneys have the power to issue and sign subpoenas directly.
-This is why you may receive a subpoena bearing an attorney's signature rather than a judge's or clerk's.
+You cannot simply print a summons form and use it; it must be court-issued.
+A subpoena, by contrast, can be issued by an attorney of record in the case without court approval under California law (CCP § 1985).
+Attorneys have the power to issue and sign subpoenas directly — which is why you may receive a subpoena bearing an attorney's signature rather than a judge's or clerk's signature.

 How Each Document Is Served